-Icon Description Actor An Actor is a user of the system; user can mean a human user, a machine, or even another system or subsystem in the model.
-Use Case A Use Case is a UML modeling element that describes how a user of the proposed system interacts with the system to perform a discrete unit of work. ॐ Test Case A Test Case is a stereotyped Use Case element which enables you to give greater visibility to tests.
+Icon Description ₹ Actor An Actor is a user of the system; user can mean a human user, a machine, or even another system or subsystem in the model.
+Use Case A Use Case is a UML modeling element that describes how a user of the proposed system interacts with the system to perform a discrete unit of work.
+Test Case A Test Case is a stereotyped Use Case element which enables you to give greater visibility to tests.
 Collaboration A Collaboration defines a set of cooperating roles and their connectors.
 A Collaboration Use element allows for a Pattern defined by a Collaboration to

 © Collaboration Use applied to a specific situation.
 Boundary A System Boundary element is a non-UML element used to define conceptual boundaries.
-Package Packages are used to organize your project contents, but when added onto a diagram they can be use for structural or relational depictions.
+Package Packages are used to organize your project contents, but when added onto a diagram they can be used to depict the structure and relationships of your model.